(Translation of my previous post).

 mod_wsgitakes 14.2-14.3 ms per query, quite stable performance

-prefork fastcgitakes 12.5-16.5 ms (mostly near of 12 ms, but raises from time to time), eats bigger amount of RAM - I have an xmobar1 showing usage of RAM and
+prefork fastcgitakes 12.5-16.5 ms (mostly near of 12 ms, but raises from time to time), eats more RAM - I have an xmobar1 showing RAM usage and

 mod_wsgihas a two-three percents (percent is 20 megs) lesser usage